axkeyz/portfolio/content/_index.md

 # block 1
 b1_heading: Hey, I'm Aileen.
 Nice to meet you.
 b1_description:
-    - I code to speed up the boring parts of my job and tasks my family finds boring.
+    - I'm lazy, so I code to speed up the boring parts of my job and boring family things.
 That gives me a bit of time to make the interesting stuff (games & websites).
     - I consider myself a full-stack developer minus design.
-But even I can appreciate a good design for hours.
+But at least I can kinda tell what looks good.
 So maybe I'm not that bad after all.

 # block 2
 b2_heading: Here's what I can do for you.
-b2_description:
-    - And it's not an exhaustive list.
 b2_cards:
     - design integration:
         - svg/easel.html